MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 ### Scenario 3: in-line installation in interactive run

-If you want to use a library, which is not installed, for one-time use in an interactive notebook run, [in-line installation](library-management.md\#in-line-installation) is the most convenient option.
-In-line commands in Fabric allows you to have the library effective in current notebook Spark session but it won't persist across different sessions.
+If you want to use a library, that is not installed, for one-time use in an interactive notebook run, [in-line installation](library-management.md#in-line-installation) is the most convenient option.
+In-line commands in Fabric allow you to have the library effective in the current notebook Spark session but it won't persist across different sessions.

 Users, who has the permission to run the notebook, can install extra libraries in the Spark session.